Brian McBride

 Brian Robert McBride (born June 19, 1972) is an American former soccer player who played as a forward for Columbus Crew, Fulham and Chicago Fire.
-He is the fifth-highest all-time leading goalscorer for the United States national team.
+He is the sixth-highest all-time leading goalscorer for the United States national team.

 For much of his career, he played in United States with stints in both Germany and England.
 During his time at Fulham, McBride became a fan favorite, as well as team captain.
 He was eventually voted "Player of the Season" two times.
 After leaving the club, they renamed the sports bar at Craven Cottage McBride's in his honor.

 Early career

 High school

 Born in Arlington Heights, Illinois, McBride played varsity soccer at Buffalo Grove High School, under coach John Erfort, where he led the Bison to the Illinois state championship in 1988, his junior year.
 During a playoff game against Fremd, McBride broke his nose in the first half, but came back into the game to score the game-winning goal.
 In his four years in high school, he scored 80 goals, 33 as a senior despite playing his senior season as a defender.
 In the regional final, during McBride's senior season, against Stevenson High School, he played goalkeeper.
 In the final, McBride stopped four of eight penalty kicks taken against him, and he scored the fifth, and winning, goal on a counterattack in extra time after the game ended tied at regulation.
 McBride was also named an All-American by Parade Magazine.
 Later, as a professional, he signed a contract with Nike with the condition that the boys' varsity soccer team receive new uniforms every two years.